The Local SEO Playbook

 The type of link can also have a big impact on the ‘effectiveness’ of a particular link.

 Certain kinds of links are deemed better than others.
 For instance, a link that’s in the middle of a paragraph is often better than a link in the comments of a blog post.
+Ideally, you want a branded link using a service like Rebrandly.

 How Is Link Building Different from Citations?